Arc'teryx Theta AR Jacket

 The shell is a bit much during the warmer times of year or during strenuous activity.
 I, surely, haven't reapplied DWR often enough, so that could be the issue there.

-Somewhat unrelated: I recently had a zipper-pull on a discontinued Arc'teryx daypack break and customer service was great.
+Unrelated: I recently had a zipper-pull on a discontinued Arc'teryx daypack break and customer service was great.
 It attaches with a rivet, so they offered to attach it for me, but they were more than happy to just send the zipper-pull in the mail to me at no charge.

 Fabric: Gore-tex xcr